vmt/udis86/docs/manual/libudis86.rst

 .. c:function:: void ud_set_user_opaque_data(ud_t* ud_obj, void* opaque)

-    Associates a pointer with the udis86 object to be retrieved and used in user functions, such as the input hook callback function.
+    Associates a pointer with the udis86 object to be retrieved and used in client functions, such as the input hook callback function.

 .. c:function:: void* ud_get_user_opaque_data(const ud_t* ud_obj)